wp-plugins/woocommerce-postnl-parcelware/readme.txt

 For a full list of features, please check out [our website](http://wordpress.geev.nl/product/woocommerce-postnl-parcelware/).

 = Why is there a PRO version? =
 We want to give everyone the opportunity to use and try our plugins, but if you want to get more options and access to our support section you can buy our PRO version.
-WooCommerce PostNL Parcelware Pro costs only **€ 29,00**.
+WooCommerce PostNL Parcelware Pro costs only **&euro; 29,00**.